AnmolAcharya/Full-Stack-Crossword-Game/README.md

 # WordRush: Real-Time Multiplayer Crossword Game

-MVP Demo Link: https://wr.bijeshmanstha.com.np/ (Might have some CSS issues)
+Temporary MVP Demo Link: https://wr.bijeshmanstha.com.np/ (Might have some CSS issues)

 **WordRush** is a full-stack multiplayer crossword game designed for 2–4 players.
 It features real-time gameplay, a Java-based backend with clean OOP design, and a responsive JavaScript frontend.
 Players can compete, chat, and solve crosswords together in real time.